 We hope that this overview of Japanese cuisine in winter will make you want to try some less popular dishes for tourists.
 These traditional dishes are mostly delicious and very comforting.

-Feel free to have a look at Japanese cuisine in summer or the dishes that Japanese people eat in autumn as well
+Feel free to check out the Japanese winter drinks or Japanese cuisine in summer or the dishes that Japanese people eat in autumn as well